Deploy a Smart Contract

 }

-Check the wallet balance by making a request to GET /wallets/{id}/balances
+Before deploying the contract, double-check the MATIC tokens were received.
+This can be done by making a request to GET /wallets/{id}/balances

 {